GitKraken Desktop Documentation

 └── win64/

-6. Users of GitKraken Self-Hosted should now start receiving the latest client.
+6. GitKraken Self-Hosted users will now receive the latest client.

 Update License